 It took us less than two hours to get back to the Valley Kingdom.
 We used Ophelia's magic to fly us halfway there, and then we used Code's magic to teleport us the rest of the way once their mana recharged a bit from walking.

 "Let's use a teleportation waypoint to get back.
 My mana's shot."
-Code concluded.
+Code said.
 He had teleported us at least six kilometers on the way back and had used a lot of his mana during our time in the hourglass.

 I led us in the walk toward the South Gate, and Code met me as the other two dragged back.